hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/test-an-event-with-foundry.md

 ---
 description: >-
-  Foundry supports the use of cheatcodes.
-Cheatcodes allow you to go beyond testing the outputs of your smart contracts.
-They allow developers to manipulate the state of the blockchain, test for reverts, and events.
+In this tutorial, you'll learn how to use Foundry's 'cheatcodes'—special commands that allow you to test and manipulate blockchain states.
+We'll focus on the `vm.expectEmit` cheatcode to test Solidity events.
 ---

 # How to Test a Solidity Event with Foundry